 The school is designed to be particularly beneficial to graduate students and researchers with intermediate proficiency in applied policy evaluation and quantitative micro-econometrics.
-It will run over six consecutive days, from January 31 to February 5, 2022, from 2.00 pm (CET) to 5.30 pm (CET) (30mins break at 3.30 pm).
-It will focus on the estimation of policy effects with endogenous participation.
-Different solutions to the identification problem will be discussed, resulting in three thematic sessions.
+It will run over six consecutive days, from January 30 to February 4, 2022, from 2.00 pm (CET) to 5.30 pm (CET) (30mins break at 3.30 pm).

-The school consists of 12 slots (9 theoretical sessions and 3 basic training sessions); each slot lasts 90 minutes.
-The training sessions will be in Stata: a temporary Stata license will be released on demand.
+The school consists of 3 different modules.
+Each module includes 4 slots (3 theoretical sessions and 1 basic training session); each slot lasts 90 minutes.
+The training sessions will illustrate the basic implementation in Stata of a selection of approaches discussed in the theoretical sessions; a temporary Stata license will be released on demand.